 Areas of Expertise

 Adam Dean joined the Department of Political Science in the summer of 2017.
 He received his BA from the University of Pennsylvania, his MSc from the London School of Economics, and his PhD from the University of Chicago.
-His research focuses on the political economy of international trade, labor politics, and American Political Development.
-He teaches courses on International Relations and International Political Economy.
-From 2014 to 2017 he taught at Middlebury College.
+His research focuses on the political economy of international trade, labor politics, American Political Development, and the socioeconomic determinant of public health.
+He teaches courses on International Relations, International Political Economy, and American history.

 Ph.D., University of Chicago, 2014